Applying To: Lead Abatement Inspector

 Documentation of academic credentials must be submitted upon request.

 When completing the Employment History and the Educational/Training History sections of the Employment Application, please be as thorough as possible when describing your education, training and experience relating to this position.
 Your employment experience and training will be used to determine whether you meet the entrance requirements for this position and to compute your experience and training evaluation.
 Applicants will only receive credit for their experience, training and education as shown on the application.
-Include reasons for changes in employers and explain any gaps in employment.
+Resumes will not be accepted as a substitute to a fully completed application.
+When completing the Employment History section of the application, include reasons for changes in employers and explain any gaps in employment.
+Incomplete and/or carelessly completed applications will not be considered.

 MEDICAL: Candidates will be required to pass an oral swab "Drug Screen" as part of the Medical examination.

-VETERAN'S PREFERENCE POINTS: To be eligible for veteran's preference points, the applicant must submit a copy of his/her DD 214 Certificate of Release or Discharge from Active Duty with the Employment Application.
-The Director of Personnel may, in his discretion, accept alternate documentation.
+VETERAN'S PREFERENCE POINTS: To be eligible for veteran's preference points, the applicant must submit a copy of their DD 214 Certificate of Release or Discharge from Active Duty with the Employment Application or upon request.
+The Director of Personnel may, in their discretion, accept alternate documentation.

 LAST DATE FOR FILING APPLICATION: Applications will be accepted until a sufficient number are received to fill the anticipated vacancies.
 Please submit application as soon as possible.
 Applications can be submitted on the Internet.